packmad/packmad.github.io/about.md

 ### Personal interests
-I love, in random order:
-* sport
+Every week I dedicate at least one hour to all my favorite activities (and sometimes I sleep):
 * [reading](https://packmad.github.io/books/)
+* cooking
 * motorbike rides
 * yoga/meditation
 * [CTF competitions](https://ctftime.org/ctf-wtf/)
-* animals, especially cats & dogs
 * poker and chess (very low skilled)
+* sport: boxing, running, swimming

-... and for me only one life isn't enough, I want to do a lot more!!!
+... but for me only one life isn't enough, I want to do a lot more!!!